Bode George: Ports Authority chairman

 George was appointed Chairman of the Nigerian Ports Authority in 1999.
-In February 2001, while visiting the Delta ports, Bode George called for increased security, and also discussed the problem of delays in payment of large sums of money owed to the port authority by organizations such as the Petroleum Products Marketing Company, Nigerian National Shipping Line, Delta Steel Company and Central Water Transport Company.
+In February 2001, while visiting the Delta ports, Bode George called for increased security, and also discussed the delays in payment of large sums of money owed to the port authority by organizations such as the Petroleum Products Marketing Company, Nigerian National Shipping Line, Delta Steel Company and Central Water Transport Company.

-In April 2001, George said that one of the causes of port congestion that importers were slow to clear their goods because of fear of seizure.
+In April 2001, George said that one of the causes of port congestion was the importers being slow to clear their goods because of fear of seizure.

 In May 2001, Bode George called for construction of new dry ports and warehouses to tackle congestion.

 In September 2001, Chief Bode George directed that all empty containers should be moved out of the Lagos seaports to free up space.

 In July 2002, he appealed to Truck Owners striking over clearance of goods at the Lagos ports to go back to work.

 In March 2003, George commended the Grimaldi Group for investing in Nigeria, and said the NPA would solve the shortage of berths for ships at the RORO port by expansion when the present government gained power in April.

 In August 2003, talking of plans to privatize port operations, Bode George said "The illusion that the NPA is a buoyant and bottomless source of funds, which has encouraged a culture of carefreeness in the handling of contracts and materials, the unwarranted external influences to procure materials and equipment that are not required for our operations needs, lack of proper stock taking and modern store management procedures, the poor maintenance and management of our assets, all these must give way to harsh realities of our new role."

-In October 2003, the senior management and the board of the Nigerian Ports Authority was dismissed.
+In October 2003, the senior management and the board of the Nigerian Ports Authority were dismissed.
 The new managing director, Chief Adebayo Sarumi, hired auditors to review major existing contracts.
-Their review found irregularities.
-It was passed to the Economic and Financial Crimes Commission under Nuhu Ribadu, which started investigations in 2005.
+The auditors found irregularities and their report was passed on to the Economic and Financial Crimes Commission under Nuhu Ribadu, which started investigations in 2005.